kenanya/fin_coins/README.md

 ## A. Description
 This is a backend service (API and database) for a generic wallet service.
-This service contains 2 entity:
+This service contains 2 entities:
 - Account
 - Payment